Sociologists and social workers dedicate themselves to understanding and helping people.

 When you see others struggling, is your first thought, “How can I help?”
 If so, a social work degree may be for you.
 Perhaps you’ll practice on a macro level — where you’ll initiate change from the top, working on policy and with communities, cities or major institutions.
 Or you might choose to work directly with individuals, families or groups.
 In any level of practice, you’re getting the chance to establish meaningful change.
 At Hope College, students learn to work with all levels through our generalist-practice course of study.

 Like sociology, we study human behavior, but our emphasis is on changing and improving lives so that people can reach their full potential.
 The social work major is fully accredited by the Council on Social Work Education (CSWE), the principal accrediting agency in social work education.
 Accreditation means that our graduates are prepared for entry-level social work practice, and it qualifies some students for advanced standing in graduate social work programs.
-Find additional information about our program’s accreditation.
+Find additional information about our program’s accreditation and student outcomes.

 Our Shared Ideals